TechOptionsBD/vizsciflow/README.md

 ### Build the Docker Image

+It is **NOT** necessary for the artifact evaluation to rebuild the image, but would be useful for anyone who would like to reuse and access advanced features of BioSocSys.

-The script used to build the Docker image can be found at `/home/vizsciflow/setupsingledocker.sh` inside the running container.
-It can also be found in [BioSocSys's Github repository](https://github.com/TechOptionsBD/vizsciflow/blob/vizsciflowdockfull/README.md).
-This is important to note that this artifact uses the **vizsciflowdockfull branch** of the Git repository.
-Using this script, one can rebuild the Docker image from scratch or install our artifact on a clean **Ubuntu 20.04+ machine (compatible also with Windows 11 WSL)**.
+1. Use the `setupsingledocker.sh` script from [BioSocSys's Github repository](https://github.com/TechOptionsBD/vizsciflow/blob/vizsciflowdockfull) (**vizsciflowdockfull** branch) to rebuild the Docker image from scratch on a clean **Ubuntu 20.04+ machine (compatible also with Windows 11 WSL)**.
+2. This script can also be found at `/home/vizsciflow/setupsingledocker.sh` inside the running container.

 The steps for building the Docker image are outlined in the script below.
 Read the *echo* commands for details of the steps.
-It is **not** necessary for the artifact evaluation to rebuild the image, but would be useful for anyone who would like to reuse and access advanced features of BioSocSys.

 ```
 echo "clone the BioSocSys branch of GitHub repository and cd into it."